OPEN WORLD

 From this point of view, the notion of mobility experience is key because it represents a real challenge for public authorities and mobility actors.
 It is a question of offering a travel experience that allows young people to meet both their budgetary constraints and their commitment to the environment, while at the same time making the most of their journey.
 In other words, to turn this journey into a moment of life.
 These young people are open and at the same time are waiting for new services and innovative offers that would be relevant to meet their expectations while respecting their values.

-To conclude, Isabelle Rio-Lopes, if you were to draw a portrait of a young person living in a large European city in 10 years, what would you say about their mobility habits?
+If you were to draw a portrait of a young person living in a large European city in 10 years, what would you say about their mobility habits?

 In the end, we identified five key levers that will have a strong impact on the evolution of mobility in large European cities in 10 years: the development of home-based work, the improvement of cycling infrastructures, the advent of zero-emission mobility, the implementation of mobility hubs at the entrance of cities and the evolution of the value of time that we have just talked about.